 How to Choose Yoga Pants

 When it comes to finding the right yoga pants, the most important criteria is comfort.
-The fabric must also offer freedom of movement to stretch and move with you.
+The fabric must also offer freedom of movement to stretch and move with you when you are pre, during and post yoga at home sessions.
 Pants made with breathable fabrics will help you stay cool when the heat rises.
 There are plenty of options available and beyond function, there are lots of fun styles to choose from.

 While the four-way stretch fabric provides great freedom of movement, these leggings by the Girlfriend Collective are also compressive and high-rise, keeping everything its place.
 They're also made with recycled fabrics and offer protection from ultraviolet rays.